lbain/rails-girls-next/ruby_atm/readme.md

 ### Step 1/2 Discussion Points
 * How many lines did you have to change?
 What if we now restricted it to another single denomination (eg. $20 notes)?
 How many lines would you have to change this time?
-* Refactor your code so such that you could switch to only $20 notes, by changing a single line
+* Refactor your code such that you could switch to only $20 notes, by changing a single line
 * Did you initially use magic numbers?
 * Why are magic numbers bad?
 * What is the most future-proof solution?
 Why?